 I also know that some readers of the Book of Mormon have had problems with the “War Chapters.”
 Thousands and thousands of bodies (men, women, and even children) slaughtered on both sides of the battles.
 “Oh, the humanity!”
 Human bodies are heaped up in mounds or thrown into the river to allow an army to cross over to the other side …or, just wash out to sea: so much hand-to-hand violence, death, and the smell of death all around.
 I understand the visual problem, and I wish it were not necessary.

 And, if it is of any additional consolation, I have another thought on the “War Chapters.”
-I can see some analogous bits of wisdom that we can learn.
-And perhaps, these “bits of wisdom” can be of benefit to the Saints in the Last Days.
-The bulleted items below may be a bit of a stretch, but consider how valuable they would be if we could learn them from the “War Chapters” and apply them in our personal and family life.
+I can see some analogous bits of wisdom that we can learn and apply in our daily fight against evil influences.
+Perhaps, these “bits of wisdom” can be of benefit to the Saints in the Last Days.
+The bulleted items below may be a bit of a stretch, but consider how valuable they would be if we would learn them from the “War Chapters” and apply them in our personal and family lives.

 Anticipate and be prepared in advance (while you can) to battle evil.